OctopusDeploy/docs/docs/administration/upgrading/legacy/upgrading-from-octopus-2.6.5-2018.10lts/upgrade-with-a-new-server-instance.md

 ---
-title: Upgrade With a New Server Instance
+title: Upgrade with a new server instance
 description: Information on how to upgrade from Octopus 2.6.5 to a new Octopus instance.
 position: 2
 ---